Builditluc/wiki-tui/docs/contributing/index.md

     * `chore: update contributors badge style`

-* Create a commit for each change you have made. <br/><br/> There is no strict convention for commit messages, but it's helpful to begin with the type of change (e.g. `fix,` `feature,` `improvement,` etc.) and then describe the change itself.
+* Create a commit for each change you have made. <br/><br/> There is no strict convention for commit messages, but it's helpful, to begin with the type of change (e.g. `fix,` `feature,` `improvement,` etc.) and then describe the change itself.

 !!! important